 - Chief Operating Officer: Steve Knight

-- Pro Vice-Chancellor – Product and Partnerships: Professor John MacIntyre
+- Pro Vice-Chancellor – International: Professor John MacIntyre

-- Pro Vice-Chancellor – Students: Dr Rob Trimble
+- Pro Vice-Chancellor – Education and Student Experience: Dr Rob Trimble

-- Pro Vice-Chancellor – Connections and Place: Graeme Thompson
+- Pro Vice-Chancellor – Place and Connections: Graeme Thompson

 Background and history